Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Model Preliminaries

 \section{Model \& Preliminaries}

-In this section, we first review distribution system power flow models and then introduce the voltage control problem formulation at the core of this paper.
+In this section, we review distribution system power flow models for both single-phase and three-phase grids.

-\subsection{Branch flow model for single-phase grids}
+\subsection{Branch Flow Model for Single-phase Grids}

 We consider the branch flow model~\cite{Baran1989a} in a radial distribution network.
 Consider a distribution grid $\mathcal{G} = (\mathcal{N}_0,\mathcal{E})$, consisting of a set of $\mathcal{N}_0 = \{0,1,\ldots,n\}$ nodes and an edge set $\mathcal{E}$.
 In the graph, node $0$ is known as the substation, and all the other nodes are buses that correspond to residential areas.
 We also use $\mathcal{N} = \mathcal{N}_0/\{0\}$ to denote the set of nodes excluding the substation node.
 Each node $i\in\mathcal{N}$ is associated with an active power injection $p_i$ and a reactive power injection $q_i$.
 Let $V_i$ be the complex voltage and $v_i = |V_i|^2$ is the squared voltage magnitude.
-We use notation $\mathbf{p}, \mathbf{q}$ and $\mathbf{v}$ to denote the $p_i,q_i,v_i$ stacked into a vector. $\forall j \in\mathcal{N}, i=\textrm{parent}(j)$, $\mathbf{p}, \mathbf{q}$ and $\mathbf{v}$ satisfy the following equations,
+We use notation $\mathbf{p}, \mathbf{q}$ and $\mathbf{v}$ to denote the $p_i,q_i,v_i$ stacked into a vector. $\mathbf{p}, \mathbf{q}$ and $\mathbf{v}$ satisfy the following equations, $\forall j \in\mathcal{N}, i=\textrm{parent}(j)$,

-where $l_{ij} = \frac{P_{ij}^2 + Q_{ij}^2}{v_i}$ is the squared current, $P_{ij}$ and $Q_{ij}$ represent active and reactive power flow on line $(i,j)$, respectively.
-We further define $S_{ij}=P_{ij}+jQ_{ij}$ as the complex power flow from bus i to bus j.
-Equation~\eqref{eq:bfm_p} and \eqref{eq:bfm_q} represent the power conservation at node $j$, and \eqref{eq:bfm_v} represents the voltage drop from node $i$ to node $j$.
+where $l_{ij} = \frac{P_{ij}^2 + Q_{ij}^2}{v_i}$ is the squared current, $P_{ij}$ and $Q_{ij}$ represent the active power and reactive power flow on line $(i,j)$, and $r_{ij}$ and $x_{ij}$ are the line resistance and reactance.
+Equation~\eqref{eq:bfm_p} and \eqref{eq:bfm_q} represent the real and reactive power conservation at node $j$, and \eqref{eq:bfm_v} represents the voltage drop from node $i$ to node $j$.